alolan8278/hwd/README.md

 ![](https://www.yourkit.com/images/yklogo.png)

-YourKit has given an open source license for their profiler, greatly simplifying the profiling of Piped's performance.
+YourKit has given an open source license for their profiler, greatly simplifying the profiling of Pied's performance.

 YourKit supports open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of [YourKit Java Profiler](https://www.yourkit.com/java/profiler/)